FREQUENTLY ASKED QUESTIONS

 Watch our Quick Tip video to learn more:

 This is a notice sent annually to all parents ordered to pay child support that have a balance of overdue child support (called “Arrears”).
 In the notice, you will find information about how much you owe and some of the options available for paying this debt.
-Your local child support agency can help you with questions about this notice.
+The child support agency handling your case can help you with questions about this notice.

 If you need to place a stop payment request, please contact the State Disbursement Unit prior to contacting your bank, and follow the instructions below: